spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 If it is impossible to do a test as an editor test, e.g. a particular kind of functionality that responds to a physics callback, then they can be Playmode tests.

 Another justification for a Playmode test is to check that certain functionality will still be present when a game is being played, or for more complicated integration testing that may depend on multiple systems interacting with each other.

+### Test Folder Structure

+Within each test folder, the folder structure should match the non-test code structure.

+If any class file path can be broken down into the pattern `<module path>/<path within module>.cs`, the Editmode tests for this class should be in `<module path>/Tests/Editmode/<path within module>Tests.cs`.

+For a more concrete example, for the class  `workers/unity/Assets/Gdk/Core/Utility/CommandLineUtility.cs` the test fixtures should be within `workers/unity/Assets/Gdk/Core/Tests/Editmode/Utility/CommandLineUtilityTests.cs`.

+If a class has both Editmode and Playmode tests, you can name the test filenames as `<ClassName>EditmodeTests.cs` and `<ClassName>PlaymodeTests.cs` within their respective assemblies.

 ## File structure